joshjohanning/github-misc-scripts/scripts/README.md

 Migrate work items from Azure DevOps to GitHub issues - this just links out to a [separate repo](https://github.com/joshjohanning/ado_workitems_to_github_issues)

+## create-enterprise-organizations.sh

+Loops through a list of orgs and creates them.

 ## delete-branch-protection-rules.ps1

 Delete branch protection rules programmatically based on a pattern.